V-Sekai/manuals/decisions/20240710-platform-focus-on-pcvr-and-web.md

 In the development of virtual reality (VR) applications, focusing on both PC-based VR (PCVR) and web platforms can provide a broader reach and enhanced user experience.

+Note: When referring to "web" in this document, it specifically means web desktop platforms and not WebXR.

 ## The Problem Statement

 Balancing the development efforts between PCVR and web platforms presents challenges in terms of resource allocation and maintaining consistent performance across different environments.